October 12 2021

-Xeriant, Inc. (XERI) set its sights on the emerging, sustainable aviation industry, including disruptive technologies that are facilitating the electrification of aerial transport and development of specialized vertical takeoff and landing (VTOL) capable aircraft, and more.
-Known as the “third wave of aeronautics,” the transition to cleaner, quieter, more efficient aircraft with reduced logistical footprints and greater autonomy is creating new applications and markets, expanding aviation’s future role in society for consumers and businesses.
+Xeriant, Inc. (XERI) set its sights on the emerging, sustainable aviation industry, known as “Advanced Air Mobility,” or “AAM,” which includes disruptive technologies that are facilitating the transition to eco-friendly on demand flight.
+These innovations provide the electrification of aerial transport and development of specialized vertical takeoff and landing (VTOL) capable aircraft.
+AAM’s transition to cleaner, quieter, more efficient aircraft with reduced logistical footprints and greater autonomy is creating new applications and markets and expanding aviation’s future role in society for consumers and businesses.

-If this sounds foreign to you, it's because these highly capable electrically powered aircraft are finally becoming possible through advancements in structural design, propulsion systems, materials, sensors, artificial intelligence (AI), batteries and high-speed connectivity.
+If this concept sounds foreign to you, it’s because these highly capable hybrid-electric and electrically powered aircraft are finally becoming a reality through advancements in structural design, propulsion systems, materials, sensors, artificial intelligence (AI), batteries and high-speed connectivity.

-Short for "eXperimental Electric vaRIANT", Xeriant plans to accelerate the development of point-to-point on-demand and scheduled short-haul flights in congested urban environments, or urban air mobility (UAM), by acquiring, developing, and commercializing revolutionary, eco-friendly aircraft concepts.
+Short for “eXperimental Electric vaRIANT”, Xeriant plans to accelerate the development of point-to-point on-demand and scheduled short-haul and regional flights from connecting congested urban environments.
+One of Xeriant’s initiatives is to take a major role in the development and commercialization of revolutionary, eco-friendly aircraft.

 * Please be advised that Xeriant has conducted a series of advanced discussions with the aforementioned companies and/or technologies (the "Third Parties") to execute joint ventures, acquisitions, distribution agreements, and/or strategic relationships, which the Company’s management expects to complete.
 However, until the terms of the definitive agreements are finalized and the transactions have closed, and announced in a Company-issued press release or SEC filing, there is no guarantee that the negotiations will yield the intended results with the listed Third Parties.

-Since billions of dollars are flowing into this space, companies and investors that want exposure to it are now chasing that trend.
-However, Xeriant's CEO Keith Duffy had the foresight to plot Xeriant’s course, well ahead of the curve, to cost effectively and methodically position the Company to capitalize on the recent influx of interest.
+Billions of dollars are flowing into this space, and companies and investors that want exposure to it are chasing that trend.
+However, Duffy had the foresight to plot Xeriant’s course, well ahead of the curve, to cost effectively and methodically position the Company to capitalize on the recent influx of interest.
 In other words, the market is, in essence, chasing Xeriant.

-The company is lead by Keith Duffy, Xeriant's CEO, who founded two bank holding companies, as well as a biotech company that trades on NASDAQ.
-Xeriant’s Advisory Board is a literal who’s who of top aerospace talent from companies like Boeing, Lockheed Martin, and even the Central Intelligence Agency.
+The company is led by Keith Duffy, Xeriant's CEO, who founded two bank holding companies, as well as a biotech company that became a NASDAQ listed company.
+Xeriant’s Advisory Board is a literal who’s who of top aerospace talent from companies like Boeing, Lockheed Martin, NASA, and the US Air Force.

-Xeriant's aggressive blueprint includes plans to acquire and develop multiple strategic technologies to realize the future of green aerospace.
+Xeriant's aggressive blueprint includes plans to acquire and develop multiple strategic technologies to become a leader in the future of green aerospace.

-Duffy designed Xeriant to target rapid growth through the strategic development of disruptive technology at various stages of maturity, ranging from revolutionary aircraft design to advanced materials.
+Ranging from revolutionary aircraft design to advanced materials, Xeriant is positioned for rapid growth through the strategic development of disruptive technology at various stages of maturity, ranging from revolutionary aircraft design to advanced materials.
 The Company is focused on emerging advanced air mobility opportunities, including sustainable on-demand aerial transport of passengers and cargo, short-haul intercity flights, and drones.

 Xeriant intends to develop and acquire strategic technologies and next-generation aircraft configurations, to accelerate the deployment of economically viable eco-friendly air travel and transport, by leveraging its expertise and growing international network of industry partnerships.

-The green rush is finally evolving so that improved eco-friendly technologies are becoming easier to implement.
-Battery and electric vehicle progress is accelerating, making air taxis the natural next step in the evolutionary chain.
+The green rush is evolving so that eco-friendly technologies are becoming easier to implement.
+Battery and electric vehicle progress is accelerating, making air taxis the natural nextstep in the evolutionary chain.

 Our cities are becoming increasingly congested and impacted by harmful fuel emissions, and the dreaded public transportation system provides little relief.
-But this may all change with the development of electric and autonomous vehicles, which will use mapping and logistics technologies to identify the safest, quickest, and most efficient routes to our destinations.
+This may all change with the development of electric and autonomous vehicles, which will use 5G communications, as well as mapping and logistics technologies to identify the safest, quickest, and most efficient routes to our destinations.

 Air taxis and drones making deliveries in cities will help to cut down on traffic by keeping fewer trucks and delivery vehicles on the congested roads, which will have the added benefits of reducing emissions and saving billions of dollars in lost productivity costs.